-The District has identified district-based resources, which may be available during an emergency.
+The district has identified district-based resources, which may be available during an emergency.
 These resources are available through the Emergency Operations Group and the Superintendent's Cabinet.

-4.14 Functional Annexes
+4.14 FUNCTIONAL ANNEXES

 Functional Annexes focus on the critical operational functions and the courses of action developed to carry them out.
 In New York State, to ensure consistency, schools are provided with standardized definitions.
-These annexes are defined in detail in the BLERP's and quick reference guides.
+These annexes are defined in detail in the BLERPs and quick reference guides.
 Other Annexes available and listed in this section are Crime Scene Management, Communications, Accounting for all persons, Continuity of Operations, and Recovery.
-The Medical Emergency Annex has its own section the District-Wide Safety Plan.
+The Medical Emergency Annex has its own section of the Districtwide Safety Plan.

-4.15 Crime Scene Management
+4.15 CRIME SCENE MANAGEMENT

 Evidence is critical to the investigation and prosecution of criminal cases.
 Therefore, only trained professionals should do the collection and preservation of evidence.
 Before those professionals arrive, it is important that the crime scene remain as uncontaminated as possible.
 There are things that can be done by people who arrive at the scene first to help protect the evidence.
-These procedures are outlined in the BLERP's.
+These procedures are outlined in the BLERPs.